weldr/lorax/docs/lorax-composer.rst

 :Authors:
     Brian C. Lane <bcl@redhat.com>

-``lorax-composer`` is an API server that allows you to build disk images using `Blueprints`_ to describe the package versions to be installed into the image.
+``lorax-composer`` is a WELDR API server that allows you to build disk images using `Blueprints`_ to describe the package versions to be installed into the image.
 It is compatible with the Weldr project's bdcs-api REST protocol.
 More information on Weldr can be found `on the Weldr blog <http://www.weldr.io>`_.